From Non-Hermitian Linear Response to Dynamical Correlations and Fluctuation-Dissipation Relations in Quantum Many-Body Systems: Realization of non-Hermitian linear response

 There exists a growing body of work that describes how non-Hermitian physics can be generated in quantum many-body systems~\cite{ElGanainy2018,Ashida2020}.
 Non-Hermitian Hamiltonians naturally arise in the context of dissipative quantum systems~\cite{Gardiner2004,Breuer2007}, where they govern the evolution of individual quantum trajectories conditioned on the absence of quantum jumps~\cite{Dalibard1992,Molmer1993,Daley2014}.
 This way, it is possible to harness natural sources of dissipation in order to explore novel non-Hermitian physics~\cite{Naghiloo2019,Nakagawa2020,Chen2021}.
 Over the years, ever better techniques of screening experiments as much as possible from any sources of dissipation have been developed, with the goal of observing clean unitary dynamics in isolated quantum systems.
 This bears the potential to re-introduce channels of engineered dissipation using specifically designed control schemes.

+In this section, we propose an ancilla-based protocol that relies entirely on synthetic sources of dissipation in order to realize an effective non-Hermitian Hamiltonian.
+The perturbation can selectively be applied as a short pulse or under continuous modulation of its strength, allowing one to probe frequency-dependent responses in the same way as in standard linear response scenarios.
+Moreover, our flexible and experimentally feasible choice of system--ancilla coupling gives access to a wide range of observables.

-In this section, we present a general method of realizing effective non-Hermitian Hamiltonians, which relies entirely on synthetic sources of dissipation and is designed for accessing the non-Hermitian linear response discussed in \cref{sec:nhlrt} for a wide range of observables.
-The scheme is most conveniently phrased as an application of the quantum Zeno effect~\cite{Misra1977,Facchi2008}, and relies on coupling the subsystem of interest to an ancilla system, as depicted in \cref{fig:ancillapostselection}.
+\Cref{fig:ancillapostselection} gives an overview of the scheme, which is most conveniently phrased as an application of the quantum Zeno effect~\cite{Misra1977,Facchi2008}.
+Depending on the desired perturbation operator~$A$, the relevant subsystem, e.g., a single site or two neighboring sites in an optical lattice, is coherently coupled to an initially empty ancilla, as depicted in \cref{fig:ancillapostselection:density,fig:ancillapostselection:correlator}.
 A measurement of the ancilla population projects the system on the subspace with a definite number of particles in the ancilla.
-In the quantum Zeno limit, as the measurement frequency tends to infinity, the probability of populating the initially empty ancilla by coupling it to the system vanishes.
+As will become clear further below, non-Hermitian dynamics is realized by post-selecting those measurement outcomes where the ancilla remains empty (see \cref{fig:ancillapostselection:singlezeno}).
+Repeating this measurement frequently gives rise to a quantum Zeno effect: as the measurement frequency tends to infinity, the probability of populating the ancilla vanishes.
 If, instead, the measurement frequency is finite, there is a finite probability of populating the ancilla.
-Consequently, the probability of remaining in the empty-ancilla Zeno subspace after the coupling is reduced, as illustrated in \cref{fig:ancillapostselection}.
-This leakage of probability over time can be described by an effective non-Hermitian Hamiltonian~\cite{Facchi2008,Militello2020,Biella2020} and realizes the desired anti-Hermitian perturbation required for measuring the unequal-time anti-commutator.
+As illustrated in \cref{fig:ancillapostselection:pulsedcontinuouszeno}, this leads to a \enquote{pulsed} leakage of probability from the subspace where the ancilla is empty to a complementary subspace with non-vanishing ancilla population.
+Instead of the pulsed Zeno effect, we can also use the continuous Zeno effect~\cite{Facchi2008}, which can be realized by substituting the repeated measurements with strong engineered dissipation on the ancilla~\cite{Stannigel2014}.
+This has the advantage of not requiring any non-destructive measurements during the evolution, but only a single post-selected measurement at the final evolution time.
+Both the pulsed Zeno evolution and the ensemble average over many noise realizations in the continuous case can be described by an effective non-Hermitian Hamiltonian~\cite{Facchi2008,Militello2020,Biella2021} (see \cref{fig:ancillapostselection:pulsedcontinuouszeno}), which realizes the desired anti-Hermitian perturbation for measuring the unequal-time anti-commutator.